daniel-rdt/whisper_fine_tune_lith/README.md

 The feature and training pipeline can either be run locally or using cloud computing services such as google-colab.
 Especially for the training pipeline, the use of a GPU cloud computing service is recommended.

 ## Feature Pipeline
 In the `Feature Pipeline`, first the training and testing dataset `common voice` is imported.
 Additionally, the loaded dataset is transformed into the correct format for fine-tuning the whisper model.
 A feature extractor which pre-processes the raw audio-inputs is needed.
 For this purpose a so-called `WhisperProcessor` from HuggingFace transformers is utilized that can also be used as the tokenizer which post-processes the model outputs to text format later.
-The lithuanian whisper-small checkpoint is used for this.
+The Lithuanian whisper-small checkpoint is used for this.

 The prepared dataset is then uploaded to `Hopsworks` to be downloaded later in the training pipeline.